dascandy/decoco/README.md

 License: BSD-2-Clause

 ## Installation

 Retrieve the repository and build it with an Evoke-compatible build tool.
-It uses the platform-provided compression libraries for gzip, bzip2 and lzma.
+It uses the platform-provided compression libraries for gzip, bzip2, lzma, zstd and brotli.
 To install these on a Debian-like system, run

-    apt install liblzma-dev zlib1g-dev libbz2-dev
+    apt install liblzma-dev zlib1g-dev libbz2-dev libbrotli-dev libzstd-dev

 ## Usage